tonyfevrier/CS50-projet-social-network/steps.md

             - `tests unitaires pour les vues sans post`
             - `passer à la vue aussi un booléen pour savoir si l'owner suit username.`
             - `compléter le test unitaire pour vérifier les booléens`
-            - css des boutons toto et de la page profile en entier Bug :
+            - `css des boutons toto et de la page profile en entier` Bug :
-        - quand on se log out, les posts de l'utilisateur restent affichés.
+        - quand on se log out, les posts des utilisateurs restent affichés : est-ce ok avec les spécifications
     Following: The “Following” link in the navigation bar should take the user to a page where they see all posts made by users that the current user follows.
         This page should behave just as the “All Posts” page does, just with a more limited set of posts.
         This page should only be available to users who are signed in.